Personal care products can pose a danger to your health

 Your baby’s skin would be much better off with natural oils like coconut oil, sweet almond oil, and argan oil.
 By the way, these oils are good for grownups too.
 Years ago I got half a liter of Argan oil from Morocco.
 Sometimes, on the weekend, I treat myself to this oil.
 I put it on my face and neck and there it stays for hours.
 By that time, the skin will have completely absorbed it.

 Most products you buy nowadays tend to smell good.
 What smells good must be good, right?
 Often the fragrances used are carcinogenic or toxic.
 Most of these fragrances are not natural (taken from nature.)

 They are a poor imitation and are synthetic chemicals.
 The same applies to your house.
 When you want to get rid of nasty smells we often spray with some product but we do not know what is inside this spray.
-Here is a nice website which shows you some good smelling natural alternatives.
+Here is a nice website that shows you some good-smelling natural alternatives.

 In studies, they found that some of these fragrances can affect the central nervous system.
-You might experience depressions or suffer from behavioral problems.
+You might experience depression or suffer from behavioral problems.
 Some undesirable side effects of smelling nice.

 9.Propylene glycol (PG)

 The U.S. Environmental Protection Agency requires workers to wear protective gear when handling or working close to this chemical.
 They want to protect people against brain, liver, and kidney damage.
 This chemical is the active component in antifreeze.
 Actually, industrial PG is the same as the one used in personal care products.
 How come there is no warning on your deodorant stick?